 MindMeister is an online mind mapping tool that lets users share maps with an unlimited number of users and collaborate with them in real-time.
-The vendor says more than 11 million people around the world use MindMeister to brainstorm ideas, plan projects, take meeting minutes, develop business strategies, create stunning presentations and much more.
-It is designed to be intuitive.
-MindMeister runs in any standard web-browser as well as on iOS and Android devices, so users can access,…
+MindMeister is used to brainstorm ideas, plan projects, take meeting minutes, develop business strategies, and create presentations.
+MindMeister runs in any standard web-browser as well as on iOS and Android devices, so users can access, edit and present their mind maps anytime, wherever they are.
+With MindMeister, users…

 Miro